 - Sustainability is about respecting and living in balance with the world to ensure a sustainable future for all.

-The exhibition site, covering 438 hectares, is located in the south of Dubai, near Al Maktoum International Airport.
-It is divided into the 3 sub-themes of the exhibition, where each sub-theme represents a district.
+The 438 hectare exhibition site is located in the south of Dubai, near Al Maktoum International Airport.
+It is divided into the 3 sub-themes of the exhibition, where each one represents a district.
 The 3 districts come together at a central point: the large Al Wasl Plaza dome.
 This dome, 150 metres in diameter and 65 metres high, with a capacity of 10,000 people, is the largest 360-degree projection surface in the world, offering an unprecedented experience to visitors from inside and outside the plaza.

-At the end of the exhibition, the physical site will be transformed into District 2020, a world-class hub of innovation, education, culture and entertainment facilities, a model for the future.
+At the end of the exhibition, the physical site will be transformed into District 2020, a world-class centre of innovation, education, culture and entertainment facilities, a model for the future.